clelandlab/quick/docs/API References/auto.md

 a = quick.auto.ReadoutFreq(**kwargs)
 ```

-Determine the readout frequency from DispersiveSpectroscopy, maximizing the phase difference.
+Determine the readout frequency from DispersiveSpectroscopy, maximizing the S21 separation.

 ### - ReadoutFreq.calibrate